nadiangelica/nadiangelica/README.md

 <br>
 _Reception Teacher_

--Regularly marking, recording, assessing and reporting on the attainment and progress of pupils through observations and the school’s assessment processes to plan next steps for learning.
+- Regularly marking, recording, assessing and reporting on the attainment and progress of pupils through observations and the school’s assessment processes to plan next steps for learning.
 - Always making sure that, when possible, the planning for the seven areas of learning are linked to Science.
 - Creating an engaging and challenging indoor and outdoor learning environment that always complies with the characteristics of effective learning outlined in the EYFS curriculum.